elcritch/cdecl/README.md

 ### `unpackLabelsAsArgs`

-Helper to transform `labels` as named arguments to a function.
-Labels are regular Nim syntax but are used as parameter names.
+Helper to transform `labels` as named arguments to a function. *Labels* are regular Nim syntax for calling procs but are transformed to parameter names:

 ```nim
 proc foo(name: string = "buzz", a, b: int) =